SQL Server PowerShell

 $env:PSModulePath -split ";"

-If the path is set, you will see an entry similar to
+If the path is set, you'll see an entry similar to

 C:\Program Files (x86)\Microsoft SQL Server\130\Tools\PowerShell\Modules.
-If the path is not set, locate the SQLPS folder on your server and add it to the environment variable value either through PowerShell or in System Properties>Advanced>Environment Variables.
+If the path isn't set, locate the SQLPS folder on your server and add it to the environment variable value either through PowerShell or in System Properties>Advanced>Environment Variables.

 SQLServer module with SQL Agent